reetibhagat/Medical-chat-Generative-ai/README.md

 ```

-### Create a `.env` file in the root directory and add your Pinecone credentials as follows:
+### Create a `.env` file in the root directory and add your Pinecone credentials as follows or can use chromeDB vector database.
+ I have used chromeDB vector database

 ```ini
 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"